 2. Following this, there is a procession around Sai Niwas amidst the chants or gajar of

 “Dikshit, Shyama, Hemad, Bayjabai, Nana, Ganu, Meghashyam.

 Yanchi vaat pusata pusata milel amha Sairam.”

 5. Goddess Holika is also worshipped.
-After the “Holi” bonfire is lit, the mantra “Om Krupasindhu Shri Sainathay Namah” is chanted and five types of grains are offered to her and ‘Aarti’ in praise of Saibaba, is sung
+After the “Holi” sacred fire is lit, the mantra “Om Krupasindhu Shri Sainathay Namah” is chanted and five types of grains are offered to her and ‘Aarti’ in praise of Saibaba, is sung

-8. Tulsi Vrindavan is installed on raised platform in the backyard of Sai Niwas wherein Shraddhavans can light ‘Sudeep’
+8. Tulsi Vrindavan is installed on a raised platform in the backyard of Sai Niwas where Shraddhavans can light ‘Sudeep’.